Chief Sealth, Cleveland, & Rainier Beach High School Students and Families:

 Once enrolled at South, students can use the scholarship towards any credit-bearing transfer or professional/technical degree, certificate program, as well as basic ESL and ABE.
 Students must be enrolled full-time in these programs at South Seattle College to receive the scholarship.

 The scholarship covers the remaining tuition balance that other aid does not cover for the academic year (fall, winter, and spring—scholarship does not cover summer quarter).
 The scholarship does not cover fees, textbooks, or supplies.
 In addition to the scholarship, 13th Year Scholars have additional academic resources that are available to ensure their success at SSCC.
 Take advantage of this unique opportunity available to Chief Sealth, Cleveland, and Rainier Beach High School seniors!

 To receive the 13th Year Promise Scholarship, students must complete each of the following requirements by their respective deadlines (listed on the scholarship application and timeline):

-- Participate in the Readiness Academy; specialized workshops to learn how to complete enrollment processes such as: the Free Application for Federal Student Aid (FAFSA), SSCC financial aid file completion, and preparation for the COMPASS placement test.
-All Readiness Academy workshops are held within the high school, please refer to the timeline or scholarship application packet for details.
+- Participate in the Readiness Academy; specialized workshops to learn how to complete enrollment processes such as: the Free Application for Federal Student Aid (FAFSA), SSC financial aid file completion, and preparation for the COMPASS placement test.

 - Complete the COMPASS Placement Test or ACT with college-level scores.